chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 Endevco pressure transducers are tared via amplifiers, do the following steps on the amplifier panel:

-- Select channel by pressing the button beside channel display.
+- Select a channel by pressing the button beside the channel display.
-- Select function to "Zero"
+- Select function "Zero"
-- Change mode to "On" by pressing the "up" button, wait for few seconds.
+- Change mode to "On" by pressing the "up" button, and wait for a few seconds.

 **Force Balance**